Eslamhassanfouad/admin-dashboard/README.md

 - **User UI:**

   - If you log in with a normal user, you'll find some text describing that this is the User UI, showcasing how routes are protected.

+Future Plans for Environments

+Development (V):

+Dedicated environment where active development happens.
+Frequent updates with new features tested regularly.
+Detailed logs and error messages to help with debugging.
+Quality Assurance (QA):

+Testing environment to verify all new features and fixes before production.
+Simulates production as closely as possible but uses test data.
+Production (Prod):

+Stable environment where real users interact with the app.
+Code pipeline: Development → QA → Production to ensure stability and performance.